consolidation/annotated-command/README.md

 ## API Usage

+If you would like to use Annotated Commands to build a commandline tool, it is recommended that you use [Robo as a framework](http://robo.li/framework.md), as it will set up all of the various command classes for you.
+If you would like to integrate Annotated Commands into some other framework, see the sections below.

+### Set up Command Factory and Instantiate Commands

 To use annotated commands in an application, pass an instance of your command class in to AnnotatedCommandFactory::createCommandsFromClass().
 The result will be a list of Commands that may be added to your application.
 ```php
 $myCommandClassInstance = new MyCommandClass();